DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 Open the Text Document you created and paste the path to `electrum-personal-server.exe`, keep the document open.
 Navigate to the folder you unzipped earlier and copy the path to the `config.cfg` file.

 Paste the path to `config.cfg` after the path to `electrum-personal-server.exe`.
-For example
+For example:
 ```
 C:\Users\User1\AppData\Roaming\Python\Python37\Scripts\electrum-personal-server.exe C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6\config.cfg
 ```